New for Elastic Cloud Enterprise 2.4.0:

 This issue is fixed in Elastic Cloud Enterprise 2.4.1.

 This version of Elastic Cloud Enterprise has a known problem with the installation or upgrade script yielding a false negative exception when journaldis used as a logging driver in Docker daemon versions 1.12 and 1.13.
 This error occurs even though the underlying bootstrap or upgrade process has completed successfully.
 Users need to check the output of

 upgrade.log to determine if the process completed successfully.

 ECE versions from 2.4.0 to 2.4.3 are affected.

 This version of ECE has a known problem with App Search upgrades from versions 7.5 to 7.6: Rolling upgrades can lead to limited data loss if you are actively modifying new engines during the upgrade process.
 The upgrade requires App Search instances for 7.5 to be stopped before the 7.6 ones are started.
-As a workaround, before upgrading the 7.5 App Search instances to 7.6, you can stop the traffic towards those instances by clicking the Stop routing button in the UI.
-Once all 7.5 instances are no longer routing traffic, it is safe to perform the upgrade by clicking the Upgrade button.
+As a workaround, before upgrading the 7.5 App Search instances to 7.6, you can stop the traffic towards those instances by selecting Stop routing in the UI.
+Once all 7.5 instances are no longer routing traffic, it is safe to perform the upgrade by selecting Upgrade.

 ECE versions from 2.4.0 to 2.4.4 are affected.